tobydriscoll/udmath305/src/_build/html/_sources/linalg/vector_algebra.md

 This mundane-looking equation is the basis of a lot of important mathematics.

-## Linear systems
+## Linear combinations and systems

-A linear combination of vectors is equivalent to a linear system of equations.
+An equation about linear combination of vectors is equivalent to a linear system of equations.
 For example, consider the system

 \begin{align*}
 x_1 - x_2  - x_3 & = 2 \\